karayabin/universe-snapshot/universe/Ling/Light_User/personal/mydoc/pages/permission-conception-notes.md

 In terms of implementation, when the user connects to his account (aka when she logs in), all the **permissions** are stored in the user session.
-That's a personal choice, because I didn't want to communicate with a database on every page.
+That's a personal choice, because I didn't want to communicate with a database on every page to check for the user permissions.

-Note that in this design, the permission group is just like a blue print, like a php class would be the blue print for an instance if you will.

 Now with this design, it's very easy to see how an admin can manage user profiles.

 A user profile is nothing more than a **permission group**.